Strip cropping improves plants' defences against pests through the soil

 Read MoreArable farmers, researchers and chain partners are joining forces to achieve a breakthrough in the transition to sustainable arable farming in the five-year research programme CropMix.
 The focus is on increasing crop diversity, in particular through strip cropping.
 By doing so, we want to bring ecology and arable farming together and drive the societal transition to a more sustainable, ecology-based agricultural system.

 A common question from arable farmers considering strip cropping or other forms of mixed cropping is: which crops go well together?
-To find out, we are enlisting the help of some 800 experienced and inexperienced vegetable gardeners to test different combinations in our experiment MoestuinMix.
-The first results are now in.
+To find out, we enlisted the help of some 800 experienced and inexperienced vegetable gardeners to test different combinations in our experiment called MoestuinMix.
+The first results are in and registration for the new season is open!

 From 2 to 7 February 2025, CropMix is organising a postgraduate course on the transition to sustainable, ecology-based agriculture.
 During this week, you will learn how to accelerate the transition to sustainable agriculture with your specific expertise by collaborating with others from different scientific disciplines.
 What can you and your discipline contribute?
 How do you explain your knowledge so that it becomes applicable to others?
 And what can you learn from others that broadens your perspective?
 Registration is now open!